-Initiation of fluoxetine in a patient receiving linezolid.
-Do not give with pimozide, thioridazine, or tamoxifen.
+Never initiate of fluoxetine in a patient receiving linezolid.
+Do not give fluoxetine with pimozide, thioridazine, or tamoxifen.
 Use with caution in those with a history of seizures.

 A thorough assessment of depression and suicidal risk, particularly at the beginning of therapy or when doses are changed, anxiety/panic attacks, social functioning, mania/mood lability, and features of serotonin syndrome.

 No routine laboratory testing is necessary for healthy individuals.
 However, for elderly and population-specific patients, they may order blood glucose and liver function tests.
-May order ECG assessment for those patients with risk factors for QT prolongation and ventricular arrhythmias.
+Prescribers may order ECG assessment for those patients with risk factors for QT prolongation and ventricular arrhythmias.